6 Ways Football Players Can Improve Performance

 Proper nutrition is essential year-round for football players, but pre-game meals take the spotlight during the football season.
-Foods need to fuel the athlete, but not slow him down - especially a cornerback like Richard Sherman!
-Some of the key fundamentals to optimizing the pre-game meal include consuming adequate carbohydrate for energy and making sure you are properly hydrated to perform your best.
+Food needs to fuel the athlete, not slow them down - especially a cornerback like Richard Sherman!
+Some of the key fundamentals to optimizing a pre-game meal include consuming adequate carbohydrate and properly hydrating to perform your best.
 More specific information regarding diet plans for football players can be found in Lisa Dorfman’s football nutrition E-book for My Sports Dietitian.

 Pre-game Meal and Half-time Recovery Nutrition for Athletes is another great resource about pre-game nutrition.
 Here, Tavis and Ronnie, co-owners of My Sports Dietitian, provide information about the timing of pre-game meals, the breakdown of nutrients, and half-time nutrition for optimizing athletic performance.
 Be sure to check out the website – the first 50 athletes to sign up will receive a free coupon code for the course.

-Fueling during a game is extremely important, and that doesn’t just mean drinking Gatorade.
-Some professional football players think outside of the box – or cup – for their during-game fuel.
+Fueling during a game is extremely important and should further emphasize carbohydrates, as well as hydration.
+Some professional football players think outside of the box – or cup – for their during the game fuel.
 Marshawn “Beast Mode” Lynch eats Skittles while on the sideline, and Gushers are Sherman’s go-to snack.
-Typically, we are told to limit our intake of simple carbohydrates from candy; however, during a game, simple carbohydrates are the preferred source of fuel since they break down quickly, providing a rapid source of energy to keep you performing at a high level.
-It is important that you continue to prioritize carbohydrates that provide long lasting energy (whole grains, potatoes, beans) when thinking about your intake throughout the day and save the simple carbohydrates for game time.
-They can serve as a great option to kick-start any football player’s game.
+While candy can work as a simple carbohydrate option, Gatorade, sports bars/gels, fruit, or potatoes can also make optimal choices.
+Simple carbohydrates are the preferred fuel source as they break down quickly, providing a rapid source of energy to keep you performing at a high level.